Lovren leaves Liverpool to join Zenit St Petersburg in €12m move | Goal.com

 Dejan Lovren has left Liverpool to sign for Russian side Zenit St Petersburg.

-The 31-year-old Croatian defender has signed a three-year deal for a fee in the region of €12 million (£10.9m/$9.4m), bringing to an end his six-year spell at Anfield.
+The 31-year-old Croatian defender has signed a three-year deal for a fee in the region of €12 million (£11m/$9m), bringing to an end his six-year spell at Anfield.

 Lovren fell out of favour in recent years and made just 10 Premier League appearances in the 2019-20 season.